 Sleepwalking is for amateurs and Mike Birbiglia.
 Sleep-living is for parents who do most of their parenting in an endless fugue state, making sandwiches, cleaning bedrooms, outfitting toddlers, all while barely standing.
 I lose time like Ed Norton in Primal Fear; I literally have no recollection of dropping him my son off at school this morning, yet I’m (almost) 100 percent certain he’s there right now.
 I’M MAGIC.
 (I’ll be right back, I have to go call the school…)

-A version this first appeared on Dad and Buried.
+A version of parenting superpowers first appeared on Dad and Buried.